Hot Summer Nights Concert Series at King Center

-RACINE — Racine Parks, Recreation and Cultural Services continues the Hot Summer Nights concert series at 6 p.m.
-Thursday, July 11, with a performance by Grooveline on the grounds of Dr. Martin Luther King Community Center, 1134 Dr. Martin Luther King Drive.
+RACINE — Racine Parks, Recreation and Cultural Services concludes the Hot Summer Nights concert series at 6 p.m.
+Thursday, July 25, with a performance by Chicken Grease on the grounds of Dr. Martin Luther King Community Center, 1134 Dr. Martin Luther King Drive.

-The series concludes at 6 p.m.
-Thursday, July 25, with a performance by Chicken Grease

 Post a comment as